Team Definitions & RACI

 • Assisting the Module Owners with their responsibilities

-Module Contributors MUST be in a separate GitHub Team in the Azure organization, that the Module Owners manage and are maintainers of.
+Module Contributors MUST be added to a separate GitHub Team in the Azure organization that the Module Owners manage and are maintainers of.

 Product Groups